Deadlines to Complete Professional Development Obligation for the 2021-2022 Academic Year:

 This webinar was co-sponsored by the University of Southern California's Race & Equity Center, The Steve Fund, and University of Michigan's National Center for Institutional Diversity.

-The Annual Social Justice & Black Conscience Conference was established in 2019 to empower students to make changes by highlighting current issues of social in/justice, showcasing the work of local activists and students, and connecting students to local organizations actively engaged in social justice efforts.
+The Annual Social Justice & Black Consciousness Conference was established in 2019 to empower students to make changes by highlighting current issues of social in/justice, showcasing the work of local activists and students, and connecting students to local organizations actively engaged in social justice efforts.

 An Anti-Racist & Equity-Minded Community of Practice.